Counting abelian varieties over finite fields via Frobenius densities

-The character group of $S$ is the free $\integ$-module $X^\ast(S) = \hat S$ (we emphasize that this is the lattice of the characters defined over $\bar \rat$).
-Apart from using $X^\ast(S)$ for the module denoted $\hat S$ by Shyr, in this section we follow Shyr's notation even though it differs from the notation in modern use, since we need to quote his results in fine detail.
-In particular, if $F$ is any field containing $\rat$, we let $(\hat S)_F$ be the subgroup of characters of $S$ which are defined over $F$.
-If $v$ is any place of $\rat$, let $(\hat S)_v = (\hat S)_{\rat_v}$.
+Let $S$ be an algebraic torus; here we only discuss the setting where $S$ is defined over $\Q$.
+The character group of $S$ is the free $\integ$-module $X^\ast(S) = \hat S$ in Ono's notation (we emphasize that this is the lattice of the characters defined over $\bar \rat$).
+If $F$ is any field containing $\rat$, we let $(\hat S)_F$ be the subgroup of characters of $S$ which are defined over $F$.

 As usual, we have $S(\aff)$ and $S(\aff_f)$, the points of $S$ with values in, respectively, the ring of adeles and the ring of finite adeles.
 The (finite) adeles come equipped with the product absolute value $\abs{\cdot}_\aff$, and we set